CU-DBMI/set-website/_posts/2024-01-22-Python-Memory-Management-and-Troubleshooting.md

 Computer memory, also sometimes known as "RAM" or "random-access memory", or "dynamic memory" is a type of resource used by computer software on a computer.
 _"Computer memory stores information, such as data and programs for immediate use in the computer. ...
 Main memory operates at a high speed compared to non-memory storage which is slower but less expensive and oftentimes higher in capacity. " ([Wikipedia: Computer memory](https://en.wikipedia.org/wiki/Computer_memory))._
+The word "speed" in this context is sometimes used to describe  the delay before an operation on a computer completes (also known as _latency_).
+See the following on [Computer] [Latency Numbers Everyone Should Know](https://www.softwareyoga.com/latency-numbers-everyone-should-know/) to better understand relative computer operation speeds.

 <!-- table HTML retained for replicability